sappenin/stormpath-sdk-go/README.md

 //then it would look for os.Getenv("HOME") + "/.config/stormpath/apiKey.properties" for the credentials credentials, _ := stormpath.NewDefaultCredentials()

 // Caching is optional.
-This line creates cache with a default expiration time of 5 minutes, and which purges expired items every 30 seconds var c *cache.Cache = cache.New(5 * time.Minute, 30 * time.Second)
+This line creates cache with a default expiration time of 5 minutes, and which
+// purges expired items every 30 seconds var c *cache.Cache = cache.New(5 * time.Minute, 30 * time.Second)

 // Init with Cache.
 Pass nil instead for no caching. stormpath.Init(credentials, stormpath.CacheableCache{Cache: c})

 // r is of type *http.Request.
-All client usaeg must be in the context of a request so that the appengine.Context can be properly populated. ctx := appengine.NewContext(r)
+All client usage must be in the context of a request so that the
+// appengine.Context can be properly populated.
+ctx := appengine.NewContext(r)

 //Get the current tenant
 tenant, _ := stormpath.CurrentTenant(ctx)

-//Get the tenat applications
+//Get the tenant applications
 apps, _ := tenant.GetApplications(ctx, stormpath.MakeApplicationCriteria().NameEq("test app"))

 //Get the first application